| THE MEANING OF AYODHYA

 At that juncture, Abraham Lincoln said these prophetic

-"A house divided against itself cannot stand.
+words: "A house divided against itself cannot stand.
 I

 believe this government cannot endure permanently half